 That’s okay.
 Go ahead and buy the wire kind.
-Then you’ll get to add your own flare to it without much time or money invested.
+Then you’ll get to add your own flair to it without much time or money invested.

-So how you make your wire tomato cages your own is by spray painting them.
-If you want some additional color in your garden paint them each a different color.
+How you make your wire tomato cages your own is by spray painting them.
+If you want some additional color in your garden, paint them each a different color.

 If you want to add a touch of classic style to your garden, pick out a great classic color and paint them all in uniform.

 There really is no end to the possibilities here.
 Happy spray painting.
 Here is to a bright summer!Build this trellis